Isopropyl Alcohol as a Weed Residue Dissolver

 Accessibility and Affordability

 Isopropyl alcohol is widely available in various concentrations, ranging from 70% to 99%.
 It can be purchased at drugstores, supermarkets, and online retailers.
-Its affordability makes it a cost-effective option for cleaning weed residue, especially when compared to specialized cleaning solutions.
+Its affordability makes it a cost-effective option for cleaning herb residue, especially when compared to specialized cleaning solutions.

 Compatibility with Surfaces and Utensils